imambujshukla7/vibevista/README.md

 ## Usage

-- Open your browser and go to `http://localhost:3001` to access the VibeVista platform.
+- Open your browser and go to localhost to access the VibeVista platform.
 - Sign up for a new account or log in if you already have one.
 - Explore the platform, create posts, customize your profile, and connect with other users.